tidev/ti.storekit/ios/documentation/index.md

 - If this was the issue that was causing validation to fail, it should now validate the receipt successfully.

 #### Note:
+If your receipts are not being validated (return `false`), ensure to test with a Sandbox account in your development environment, not with your real iTunes account.
+Otherwise you will get an Error 100 saying that you are not allowed to use a non-Sandbox-account in development.

+#### Note:
 If you are having trouble testing or some options are not showing up when creating purchases, make sure that you have agreed to all of the contracts under "iTunes Connect" > "Contracts, Tax, and Banking".

 #### Note:
 Be sure to use a "Development" Provisioning Profile and an "App ID" with "In-App Purchase" enabled.

 #### Note:
-Storekit does not work in the iOS 7 or iOS 5 Simulator.
+Storekit does not work in the Simulator.
 When running your application in iOS Simulator, Storekit logs a warning.
 Testing the store must be done on actual devices.

+## Breaking changes in version 4.0.0

+- The `verifyReceipt` method has been removed in favor of `validateReceipt`
+- The `PURCHASING`, `PURCHASED`, `FAILED` and `RESTORED` constants have been removed in favor of the `TRANSACTION_STATE_*` prefixed ones.
+- Passing separate arguments `purchase(object, quantity[int, optional])`.
+Use a dictionary of arguments as seen in the API docs instead.
+- The transaction event key `receipt` will now include a Base 64-encoded string of the receipt instead of a JSON-blob

 ## Breaking changes in version 3.0.0